sfraney/recipe-book/content/recipes/konjac-stir-fry.md

    Rinse the konjac noodles under warm water and drain thoroughly.
 Set aside.

 3. **Stir-fry the aromatics and vegetables**:
    In the same pan, add the sesame oil (1 tablespoon) and heat over medium-high heat.
+Add the sliced mushrooms and cook for 2-3 minutes until they release their moisture and begin to brown.
 Add the sliced red onion and cook for 1-2 minutes until softened.
 Add the garlic and ginger, stir-frying for 30 seconds until fragrant.
-Add the sliced mushrooms and cook for 2-3 minutes until they release their moisture and brown.

 4. **Combine the ingredients**:
    Add the bok choy to the pan and stir-fry for another 2 minutes.
 Add the drained konjac noodles and cooked tofu.
 Toss gently to mix.